eecharlie/macos-menubar-wireguard/README.md

 - Sit in your menubar
 - Indicate if tunnels are enabled
 - Bring tunnel up/down via one click
+- This fork has changes to streamline use with [Mullvad VPN](https://mullvad.net)

 # Installation